rybalkinsd/atom/lecture03/presentation/PITCHME.md

 #HSLIDE
-### Practice
-@See ru.atom.list

-1. Implement ListNode class
-1. Implement absent methods in CustomLinkedList
-1. Implement Iterator for CustomLinkedList
-1. Remove @Ignore in CustomLinkedListTest
-1. All CustomLinkedListTest tests should pass

-3 Points

-#HSLIDE
 ### Interface Set
 -  A collection that contains no duplicate elements.
 More formally, sets contain no pair of elements **e1** and **e2** such that